dansmyers/ProgrammingAndSoftwareDevelopment/6-Graphics/README.md

 ## Challenge Project

 The challenge project folder contains a second graphical game for you to implement.
-You can complete that one, or you can make **any other classic arcade game that you want** using `StdDraw` functions and our object-oriented programming techniques.
+You can complete that one, or you can make **any other classic game that you want** using `StdDraw` functions and our object-oriented programming techniques.

 This is intentionally open, so you have lots of choices.
 You don't have to be super ambitious or implement crazy features, just focus on getting the basic gameplay of your choice and then incrementally making it better.
 Take a look at the basic challenge project for some tips and guidelines that will be helpful no matter what game you choose to do.